-13% of doctors do not consider measles a dangerous disease.
-12% of doctors consider the second dose of MMR to be useless.
+13% of general practitioners do not consider measles a dangerous disease.
+12% of general practitioners consider the second dose of MMR to be useless.

-33% of doctors do not believe that MMR vaccination should be mandatory for children under 2 years of age.
+33% of general practitioners do not believe that MMR vaccination should be mandatory for children under 2 years of age.
 (France)

 In pre-vaccination times, 15-27% of mumps cases were asymptomatic.
 The number of asymptomatic cases today is unknown, as it is unclear how the vaccine modifies clinical symptoms.
 Orchitis (testicular inflammation) is the most common complication of mumps, but it is only possible in post-pubertal males.
 Orchitis is primarily unilateral.
 Infertility caused by mumps orchitis is quite rare, even in cases of bilateral orchitis.

 Prior to introduction of the vaccine, cases of mumps were not recorded.

 Monovalent mumps vaccine is virtually non-existent today, except for Japan, where MMR is still banned, mumps vaccine is not sponsored by the state, and very few people get vaccinated against it.